vunxiuxuan/X-UniTech/README.md

+# Table of Content

 # Introduction
-This engineering documentation covers the car’s mobility management, power and sensor systems, obstacle detection and avoidance, construction design, integration of third-party sensors, and the improvements made throughout our preparation for the World Robot Olympiad Open Championship Philippines (WRO) 2025 Future Engineers Category Competition.
+This engineering documentation details comprehensive aspects of the car’s mobility management, power and sensor systems, obstacle detection and avoidance, construction design, integration of third-party sensors, and the improvements that were made throughout our preparation for the World Robot Olympiad (WRO) Open Championship in Manila, Philippines 2025 under the Future Engineers Category.

 # Content
 **schemes** This folder contains one or several schematic diagrams in the form of JPEG, PNG, or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect.